Mayan178/The-Tech-Academy-Basic-C-Sharp-Projects/README.md

 In this folder you will find projects built with .NET Framework and .NET Core.

-Below is a summary of each project:
+Below is a summary of each project built on my course:

 1 - AbstractClassAssignment:
 A Console application using polymorphism in order to display an employee's given name, using a function from the Employee class.